 Preparing for Childbirth (Elmhurst Hospital)

-- Option #1 - This is a series of classes that helps parents-to-be prepare for their baby‛s birth by hearing about what to expect during labor and during their hospital stay.
+- Childbirth Weeknight Series - This is a series of classes that helps parents-to-be prepare for their baby‛s birth by hearing about what to expect during labor and during their hospital stay.
 Topics include the signs of labor, breathing and relaxation techniques, what to expect at the Hospital, pain relief, and information about epidurals and cesarean sections.
 This class meets on Wednesday evenings for 5 weeks.
 A Tour and Babycare Basics are included.

 Prepared Childbirth (Edward Hospital)

-- Prepared Childbirth (2-week series) - This provides basic information from the Prepared Childbirth class, but in a faster-paced format.
+- Childbirth Sunday Series - This provides basic information from the Prepared Childbirth class, but in a faster-paced format.
 This is a good option for those whose schedule will not allow the weeknight classes.
 This class meets on 2 consecutive Sunday afternoons.

-- Prepared Childbirth Marathon - This provides basic information from the Prepared Childbirth class, but in a faster-paced format.
+- Childbirth Marathon Weekend - This provides basic information from the Prepared Childbirth class, but in a faster-paced format.
 This is another good option for those whose schedule will not allow the weeknight classes.
 This class meets on both Saturday and Sunday.

 Cesarean Birth - This free online class is for those who are anticipating having a scheduled Cesarean delivery.
 It includes a video and photos to familiarize you with what to expect before and after delivery.
 Recovery and postpartum issues are also covered.